Comparison of 3 Eye-Tracking Devices | Ayumi Explains the Latest Prices, Subsidy Programs, and How to Choose in 2026

 3-1.
 MyTobii I-16

-The MyTobii I-16 is an integrated device combining an eye-tracking device with a Windows tablet.
+The MyTobii I-16 is an integrated device that combines an eye-tracking device with a Windows tablet.

-This allows you to implement an eye-tracking device without needing additional devices.
-It is also a Windows-based tablet, emphasizing ease of use.
+This means you can introduce an eye-tracking device without needing to prepare a separate device.
+Additionally, being a Windows-based tablet, it emphasizes ease of use.

 With the MyTobii I-16, you can handle most operations with just your gaze, not just conversations.

-It includes Tobii Communicator 5, which allows you to easily create a personalized communication screen according to your physical condition, making it even more user-friendly.
+It features Tobii Communicator 5, which allows you to easily create custom communication screens tailored to your physical condition, making it even more user-friendly.

-It can be easily mounted on a floor stand or arm, making it a versatile eye-tracking device for various situations.
+It is easy to install on floor stands or arms, making it a recommended eye-tracking device that is easy to use in various situations.

 3-2.
 Tobii TD Pilot

-The Tobii TD Pilot, like the MyTobii I-16, is an eye-tracking device sold by Creact Inc.
+The Tobii TD Pilot, like the MyTobii I-16, is an eye-tracking device sold by Creact Co., Ltd.

-The Tobii TD Pilot is based on the iPad Pro, making it especially recommended for those familiar with Apple products.
+The Tobii TD Pilot is a device based on the iPad Pro, making it especially recommended for those familiar with Apple products.

-It includes the app "TD Snap," which can read aloud frequently used conversation texts and keyboard-written sentences.
+It comes with the app "TD Snap," which can read aloud frequently used conversation sentences and text typed on a keyboard.

-TD Snap features a function that supports gaze input with a feeling of suction, reducing eye fatigue.
+TD Snap features a function that supports eye-tracking with a feeling of adhesion when looked

 Share this article